vboussange/DeepSAR/README.md

 #### Predictors
-As predictors, we currently bioclimate variables from the CHELSA dataset.
-To download the same bioclimate variables, go to `data/CHELSA/` and type
+As predictors, we used in our paper bioclimate variables from the CHELSA dataset.
+To download the same bioclimate variables (to e.g. use [the pretrained weights](#pretrained-weights)), go to `data/CHELSA/` and type

 ```
 wget --no-host-directories --force-directories --input-file=envidat.txt
 ```

+#### Pretrained weights
+We provide pretrained weights for the ensembled deep SAR model at `scripts/results/train/`.
+Check the [Quickstart/inference](#inference) for the how to.

 # Citations